 I am an artist of service, healing, disruption, and magic.
-I weave disciplines of acoustic sound, electronics, poetry, activism, and performance art.
+I weave disciplines of acoustic sound, electronics, poetry, ritual, and performance art.
 I draw inspiration from my intersecting identities, namely being transgender, queer, neurodivergent, white, and a witch.
 My art asks: How do I translate my experience of liminality?
 How can I use my privilege to dismantle structures of oppression?
 How can trauma be alchemized to build nourishing and affirming futures?
 How can I engage an audience to come closer to themselves?
 I explore these questions through mediums such as ritual performance art, acoustic chamber and choral music — often interlaced with electronics, and multimedia theater spaces.

 I am often interested in crafting an immersive experience for an audience that blurs the line between performer and listener as a tactic to get audience members to reflect intimately on themselves.
 My work is inspired by my experiences or the experiences of those close to me.
 Sometimes this is directly narrative, such as my performance art piece about being on testosterone, while other times I abstractly explore human conditions.
 I work with many myths, filtering them through my own experience.
 Even when working with old stories, I am interested in queering the narratives and situating their lessons in our current social context.